How to Wrap Furniture for Storage and Maximum Protection

 If you are looking for more furniture storage tips, check out our blog on How to Store Leather Furniture.
 Mattresses are expensive and need to be stored right, so check out how to store a mattress in a storage unit for insider tips.

-If you are looking for a storage facility in your area, check out our storage finder.
+If you are looking for a storage facility in your area, check out our storage location finder.